Fundamentals of Adobe Captivate

 You can combine two effects to work at the same time.
 For example, you can assign both AlphaFromTo and RotateTo to an object, and have these effects run at the same time so you will have an object that is gradually becoming clear while spinning.
 Effects usually happen within the timeline duration of the object, but you can set it up so that it happens when the learner click a button.

 The timeline determines when an element will appear or disappear during the duration of the slide.
-You can see the elements as bar graphs in the timeline; the graphs represent their durations in discrete values of one-tenth of a second.
+You can see the elements as bars in the timeline; the bars represent their durations in discrete values of one-tenth of a second.

 The main purpose of the timeline is to determine the timing in which the elements will appear, but it also serves a secondary purpose of showing and controlling the z-order of the elements.